jperezmota/BudgetWebApp/README.md

 ## Built with

-This app was built for academic purpose using:
+This app was built for academic purposes using:

 * Vanilla JavaScript aplying the Module Pattern.